tvangundy/workspace/docs/install.md

 ---
 # Installation Guide

-Get started with the project examples by following these installation steps.
+Get started with the workspace by following these installation steps.
 You'll need a few basic tools installed on your development workstation to run the examples and explore the documentation.

 ## Prerequisites